Best Supercars Under $200K: What Your Money Actually Gets You

 Chevrolet Corvette Z06 (C8) — The American Argument

-$110,000–140,000 used.
+Used examples benchmark around $138,400 on classic.com (May 2026), with asking prices spanning $110,000–$151,000.
 Flat-plane crank 5.5L NA V8, 670 hp, 8,600 RPM redline, mid-engine layout.
 Nürburgring 7:09.9 — faster than the previous GT2 RS.
 The C8 Z06 makes the argument American supercars have been trying to make for 30 years, and makes it convincingly.

 The honest trade-off: Interior quality, while much improved, still doesn’t match Ferrari or Lamborghini.
 The Corvette brand carries different cultural weight.
 For US buyers who prioritize track performance and dollar efficiency, the Z06 is arguably the best pure purchase.
 For buyers who prioritize the full exotic experience — community, history, European heritage — it’s a different calculation.

 Running costs: Service: $500–1,500/year (GM dealer rates — dramatically lower than European alternatives).
 Insurance: $2,000–4,000/year.
-Tires (Michelin PS4S): $1,000–1,600/set.
+Tires: $1,000–1,600/set on Michelin PS4S, or about $2,700 for the track-spec Cup 2R set the Z07 package runs.
 By far the lowest cost of entry AND ownership in this segment.

 The Decision Framework